gilch/hissp/docs/macro_tutorial.rst

 and deal with separate namespaces.
 Ick.
 Lissp had none of those problems.

-This simple substitution metaprogramming task that was so easy in Lissp, was so awkward in Python.
+This simple substitution metaprogramming task that was so easy in Lissp was so awkward in Python.

 But Lissp does more than substitutions.